-- NOTE: For information about the various fields, see the iDRAC Online Help. - 1.
-In the iDRAC Web interface, go to iDRAC Settings > Users > Directory Services > Generic LDAP Directory Service, click Edit.
+(i) NOTE: For information about the various fields, see the iDRAC Online Help.

+1. In the iDRAC Web interface, go to Overview > iDRAC Settings > User Authentication > Directory Services > Generic LDAP Directory Service.

-The Generic LDAP Configuration and Management Step 1 of 3 page displays the current generic LDAP settings.
+The Generic LDAP Configuration and Management page displays the current generic LDAP settings.

+- 2. Click Configure Generic LDAP. - 3.
+Optionally, enable certificate validation and upload the digital certificate used during initiation of SSL connections when communicating with a generic LDAP server.

+(i) NOTE: In this release, non-SSL port based LDAP bind is not supported.
+Only LDAP over SSL is supported.

+4. Click Next.

-- 2. Optionally, enable certificate validation and upload the digital certificate used during initiation of SSL connections when communicating with a generic LDAP server. - (i) NOTE: In this release, non-SSL port based LDAP bind is not supported.
-Only LDAP over SSL is supported. - Click Next. - The Generic LDAP Configuration and Management Step 2 of 3 page is displayed. - 4.
-Enable generic LDAP authentication and specify the location information about generic LDAP servers and user accounts. - NOTE: If certificate validation is enabled, specify the LDAP Server's FQDN and make sure that DNS is configured correctly under iDRAC Settings > Network. - NOTE: In this release, nested group is not supported.
+The Generic LDAP Configuration and Management Step 2 of 3 page is displayed.

+5. Enable generic LDAP authentication and specify the location information about generic LDAP servers and user accounts.

+- (i) NOTE: If certificate validation is enabled, specify the LDAP Server's FQDN and make sure that DNS is configured correctly under Overview > iDRAC Settings > Network. - () NOTE: In this release, nested group is not supported.
 The firmware searches for the direct member of the group to match the user DN.
 Also, only single domain is supported.
-Cross domain is not supported. - 5.
-Click Next. - The Generic LDAP Configuration and Management Step 3a of 3 page is displayed. - 6.
-Click Role Group. - The Generic LDAP Configuration and Management Step 3b of 3 page is displayed. - 7.
-Specify the group distinguished name, the privileges associated with the group, and click Apply. - NOTE: If you are using Novell eDirectory and if you have used these characters-#(hash), "(double quotes), ;(semi colon), > (greater than), , (comma), or <(lesser than)-for the Group DN name, they must be escaped.
+Cross domain is not supported. - 6.
+Click Next. - The Generic LDAP Configuration and Management Step 3a of 3 page is displayed. - 7.
+Click Role Group.
+The Generic LDAP Configuration and Management Step 3b of 3 page is displayed. - 8.
+Specify the group distinguished name, the privileges associated with the group, and click Apply.

+(i) NOTE: If you are using Novell eDirectory and if you have used these characters-#(hash), "(double quotes), ;(semi colon), > (greater than), , (comma), or <(lesser than)-for the Group DN name, they must be escaped.